dynamiqs/dynamiqs/docs/documentation/basics/open-systems.md

 ## Using Dynamiqs

-You can create the state, Hamiltonian and jump operators using any qarray-like object.
+You can create the state, Hamiltonian and jump operators using any qarray-like.
 Let's take the example of a two-level system with a simple Hamiltonian and a single jump operator:

 ```python
 import jax.numpy as jnp